Overview

 Conclusion

 As it relates to the failure to take an RMD amount timely, the same rules apply to IRA owners and IRA beneficiaries.
-This includes a reduction to the additional tax on excess accumulation for 2023 and later year RMDs.
+This includes the reduction to the additional tax on excess accumulation for 2023 and later year RMDs.
 The additional tax on excess accumulation for 2022 and previous years was 50 percent of the RMD amount not taken.
 Though IRA owners and beneficiaries are liable for the tax, if there is reasonable cause for not taking an RMD by the deadline, the IRS might waive the additional tax upon request.
-Keep in mind that it is the responsibility of IRA owners and IRA beneficiaries to understand the RMD rules and take RMD amounts timely to avoid the additional tax on excess accumulation.
+Keep in mind that it is the responsibility of IRA owners and IRA beneficiaries to understand the RMD rules and take RMD amounts timely to avoid the additional tax on excess accumulations.
 Information regarding the RMD and the excess accumulation tax can be found in IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).